sabitertan/BlazorBarcodeScanner/README.md

 ### Receiving callbacks
 The library raises a custom event, whenever the barcode scanner sucessfully decoded a value from video stream.
 You can attach to that event using the component's Blazor `EventCallback` named `OnCodeReceived`.

-**Note**: Accessing `BlazorBarcodeScanner.ZXing.JS.JsInteropClass.BarcodeReceived` directly is discurraged and will be removed in the future.
+**Note**: Accessing `BlazorBarcodeScanner.ZXing.JS.JsInteropClass.BarcodeReceived` directly is discouraged and will be removed in the future.
 See the Blazor excerpt in the code block below:
 ```cs
     private string LocalBarcodeText;